-View the following YouTube video version of the song, “We’ve Got The Whole World in Our Hands.”
+Read the book “We’ve Got the Whole World in our Hands” by Raphael Lopez, or view the following YouTube video version of the song.
 Make your own version.
-Practise, add actions, and sing in an assembly marking Earth Day!
+Practise, add actions, and sing together to celebrate Earth Day!

-Alternate idea: After discussing conservation, take your students on a nature walk and ask them to make lists or drawings of all the “wonders of nature” they see on their hike.
+Alternate idea: After discussing conservation, if safe and permitted, take your students on a nature walk and ask them to make lists or drawings of all the “wonders of nature” they see on their hike.
 When you return to the classroom, discuss how important it is to preserve the natural environment, not only for them but also for the future.

-Divide students into groups and have them brainstorm small ways that they could make a difference.
+Have students brainstorm small ways that they could make a difference by reducing the effects of climate change.
 Share and identify a few practical suggestions that can be carried out by the class.
 Here are some ideas: